samrat-halder/personality-detection-with-BERT-RoBERT/README.md

 5. Run ```python3 run_model_roBert.py``` to run the RoBERT model.

 *Please note some of the functions of this repository was taken from Google Research's BERT repository*

+**Results**: We achieved 41% accuracy on an 8-class and 43% accuracy on a 4-class classification problem with MBTI type personality detection in our research.
+We also ran the 4-class classification task with RoBERT for the full document and achieved the best accuracy of 29.8%.

+For 4-class classification the fine-tuning and training BERT-base model took 2 hr 25 mins with 230,428 examples (each of length 150 words).
+For the same classification task with RoBERT using 10 epochs, batch size of 5 took 2 hr 43 minutes with 7218 samples (whole document).
+Other computation times for data preparation and other experiments can be found in the log files.